lucato | 7 months ago | 3 comments | 1 like | 223 views

 (*) not sure in the programming side it if is possible to accomplish.

-lucato, a week ago
+lucato, 7 months ago

 It is always funny to me that newbies have a lot of suggestions without the knowledge.